Advanced gas meters

 - Customers can access daily updates on their gas use.

 - We can remotely detect and respond to gas leaks, including in the event of an emergency.

 - Future meter exchanges can be done without interruption to gas service.

 No, your advanced gas meter won’t need an internet connection to work.
 They will operate using a FortisBC-owned wireless network that is separate from your home WiFi.

-We’re in the process of applying to our regulator, the B.C.
-Utilities Commission, to upgrade our gas meters.
-Our current schedule would have us upgrading our residential and commercial customers to advanced gas meters between 2022 and 2025.
+Our current schedule would have us upgrading our residential and commercial natural gas customers to advanced gas meters between 2024 and 2028.

 We anticipate meters will be upgraded between 2024 and 2028.
 We’ll reach out to customers to notify them before work starts to exchange meters in their community.